pla10/Shelfino_ROS2/projects/README.md

 The map can have one or more exit points and the project has different levels of difficulty, as detailed below.

-While the evader will be provided, the students will have to code the behaviour of the pursuer so that it can catch the evader.
+The students will have to code the behaviour of both the pursuer and the evader.

 ### Evaluation